 The basic information that must be on the label is as follows:

 You are required to label your individually packaged products with the following information:

-- The ingredients of the homestead product, in descending order by weight
+- The ingredients of the homestead product, in descending order of predominance by weight;

-- The name of each major food allergen contained in the food unless it is already part of the common or usual name of the respective ingredient already disclosed in the ingredient statement (see major food allergen list below)
+- The name of each major food allergen contained in the food unless it is already part of the common or usual name of the respective ingredient already disclosed in the ingredient statement;

-6. Product code which identifies the product with a batch number. (this can be your “baked on” date)
+- Product code which identifies the product with a batch number.
+(This can be the “baked on” date.)

 COTTAGE FOOD LABEL EXAMPLE

 Below is an example of what New Hampshire requires on their labels.